Shehab-H/EgyTour/README.md

 # EgypTour

-EgypTour is a .NET WebAPI that provides users with a way to explore trip destinations to visit in Egypt, read and write reviews about differnet places and restaurants, chat with locals as tour guides, schedule trips, and add posts.
-It uses SQL Server for storage and is designed to be easily scalable and customizable.
+EgypTour is a .NET WebAPI that provides users with a way to explore trip destinations to visit in Egypt, read and write reviews about differnet places , chat with locals as tour guides , it also has a trip scheduling system and it has a recommendations system based on the city visited and the activities the user chooses , and add posts.
+It uses SQL Server for storage and is designed to be easily scalable

 ## Features